inspector-apm/inspector-nodejs/README.md

 INSPECTOR_INGESTION_KEY=[ingestion key]
 ```

-## Use
+## Integrate in your code

-It’s important that Inspector is started before you require any other modules
-in your NodeJS application - i.e. before, `express`, `http`, `mysql`, etc.
+Inspector must be initialized before you require any other modules - i.e. before, `express`, `http`, `mysql`, etc.

 ```javascript
 /*